singingwolfboy/netlify-home/_docs/authentication-providers.md

 One thing that can hold back single page apps with no backend is authentication.

-Let's say you want to build a small single page app that acts as a simpler UI for your Github issues.
+Let's say you want to build a small single page app that acts as a simpler UI for your GitHub issues.

-Github's API is pretty awesome and it supports CORS so you can access the API directly from your browser once you have an OAuth2 access token.
+GitHub's API is pretty awesome and it supports CORS so you can access the API directly from your browser once you have an OAuth2 access token.

 The problem for a pure single page app is getting an OAuth token.
 The OAuth authentication process requires a server to send a signed request to the OAuth server, signed with a secret that you can never expose to the client-side of your app.